 - Maximum length of 30 inches (76 cm); maximum weight of 5 lbs.
 (2.3 kg).

 - Recognizable by the prominent bright yellow stripe running from the tip of the snout to the bright yellow and deeply forked caudal fin.

-- Head is relatively small; lower jaw projects slightly beyond the upper jaw.
+- The head is relatively small and the lower jaw projects slightly beyond the upper jaw.

 - Lacks the dark lateral spot characteristic of many other snapper species.

-- Coloration is olive to bluish back with yellow spots on the upper sides.
-Lower sides and belly are whitish with narrow reddish and yellow stripes; the dorsal and caudal fins are yellow; the anal and pelvic fins are whitish.
+- Coloration is olive to a bluish-black with yellow spots on the upper sides.
+The lower sides and belly are whitish with narrow reddish and yellow stripes; the dorsal and caudal fins are yellow; the anal and pelvic fins are white.

 The yellowtail snapper species name, chrysurus, is derived from the Greek "chryso," which is translated as “golden.”

 - Diet consists of a combination of plankton and benthic animals including crustaceans, gastropods, cephalopods, worms and fishes.

 - Occurs in the Western Atlantic from Massachusetts to Bermuda and Brazil, including the Gulf of Mexico and the Caribbean.
 Most common in the Bahamas, off the coast of southern Florida and in the Caribbean.

 - Found in sandy areas near deep reefs at depths of 32 to 230 feet (10-70 m).
 Small adults tend to congregate over hard-bottom habitats.